square/connect-api-examples/connect-examples/v2/README.md

-The project is structured under two folders:
+This folder includes the following samples:

-* rails_payment: rails server implementation, within here it also includes frontend implementations for:
+* __rails_payment__: a rails server implementation.
+This example includes front-end implementations for:
-    * plain JS
+    * Standard Javascript
     * JQuery
     * Angular 1
     * React
     * Ember
     * JS + Bootstrap
-* node_payment: node server implementation, within here there is a frontend implementation:
+* __node_payment__: a node server implementation.
+This example includes a single, standard Javascript front-end implementation.
-    * plain JS
+* __php_payment__: a simple PHP server implementation with an accompanying payment form.